 Day 2 ~ Vidiya, goddess Brahmacharini is the avatar.
 She embodies penance or tapa.

-On this day, Pulihora aka tamarind rice is offered as prasad.
+On this day, we offer Pulihora aka tamarind rice as prasad.
 This is a quintessential rice dish that is made for all special occasions in South India.
-This is another popular prasad offered at many Hindu temples.
+It is also a very popular prasad offering at many Hindu temples.

 Day 3 ~ Tadiya, goddess Chandraghanta is the avatar.
 Simple Coconut rice aka kobbari annam is the offering.